FinnPHWB – Finnish Prehospital Whole Blood Study

 Clinical study is currently recruiting, and no data is available yet.

-In vitro comparison has been made.
+Some in vitro comparison has been made.
 It shows that whole blood product has more platelets and higher hemoglobin and fibrinogen concentration when compared to transfusion combinations usually given at hospital or prehospitally.

 CSWB = cold stored whole blood, RWB = reconstituted whole blood, RBC = red blood cells, LP = LyoPlas